Towards a Finer Classification of Strongly Minimal Sets

-\cite{BaldwinsmssII}, building on \cite{Steinpnas, GanWer}, shows two results.
-1) if the line length $k$ is a prime power then a strongly minimal Steiner system admits a `coordinatization' by a quasigroup.
-We show here, as a by-product of our main construction, this coordinatization is not definable in the vocabulary $\{R\}$.
-2) Nevertheless, if $k$ is a prime power, there are strongly minimal quasigroups\footnote{As in \cite{BarbinaCasa}, $H$ is the graph of the quasigroup operation and $R$ is collinearity.} $(Q,*)$ (created in the vocabulary $\{H,R\}$) with $\bL^*_0$ $\forall\exists$ axiomatizable) which induce Steiner systems.
-2) In \cite{BaldwinsmssIII} we generalize the notion of cycle decomposition \cite{CameronWebb} from Steiner 3-systems to that of path graph for Steiner $k$-systems and introduce a uniform method of proof for the following results.
-For each of the following conditions, there are $2^{\aleph_0}$ families of elementarily equivalent Steiner sytems, each with $\aleph_0$ countable models and one model of each uncountable cardinal satisfying the following condition: i) (extending \cite{Chicoetal}) each Steiner triple system is $\infty$-sparse and has a uniform path graph; ii) (extending \cite{CameronWebb} each Steiner $k$-system (for $k=p^n$) is $2$-transitive and has a uniform path graph (infinite cycles only) iii) extending \cite{Fujiwaramitre} each is anti-Pasch (anti-mitre); iv)Items ii) and iii) have definable quasi-group structure.
+\cite{BaldwinsmssIII} generalizes the notion of cycle decomposition \cite{CameronWebb} from Steiner 3-systems to that of path graph for Steiner $k$-systems and introduce a uniform method of proof for the following results.
+For each of the following conditions, there are $2^{\aleph_0}$ families of elementarily equivalent Steiner sytems, each with $\aleph_0$ countable models and one model of each uncountable cardinal satisfying the following condition: i) (extending \cite{Chicoetal}) each Steiner triple system is $\infty$-sparse and has a uniform path graph; ii) (extending \cite{CameronWebb} each Steiner $k$-system (for $k=p^n$) is $2$-transitive and has a uniform path graph (infinite cycles only) iii) extending \cite{Fujiwaramitre} each is anti-Pasch (anti-mitre); iv) Items ii) and iii) have definable quasi-group structure.
 Moreover, by varying $\bL^*_0$ classes we can demand all models are $2$-transitive.
 Unlike most combinatorial constructions, each example presents a {\em class of models} with the desired property.

 Section~\ref{twocon} outline the general framework of {\em ab initio} Hrushovski strongly minimal sets and then describes the variant for Steiner system.
 In Section~\ref{sdcl}, we introduce subgroups $G_I$ and $G_{\{I\}}$ of $\aut(M)$ (fixing $I$ setwise and pointwise respectively) and explain the connections of definable closure and symmetric definable closure with the elimination of imaginaries.
 The key tool of $G$-tree-decomposition appears in Section~\ref{decomp} along with the basic properties.
 There are now two steps in the proof.
 Section~\ref{geq3} proves the non-$\emptyset$-definability of truly $n$-ary functions for triplable theories, using $\dcl^*$ and $G_I$.
 Section~\ref{ce} shows the necessity of the tripling hypothesis.
 Section~\ref{bouflow} describes the distinction between flowers and bouquets which is essential for Section~\ref{geq2}, the proof that $\sdcl^*(I) =\emptyset$ for finite independent sets in a standard Hrushovki theory using $G_{\{I\}}$.
 In Section~\ref{Steiner} we adapt that proof to Steiner systems and prove that examples with line length at least 4 from \cite{BaldwinPao} do not define quasigroups.
 We raise some further questions in Section~\ref{furtherwork}.